Public Pension Underfunding Hits $6 Trillion, But It Should Be Higher

 0

 Now, the unfunded pension liability issue has surpassed crisis proportions.
 According to the Institute for Pension Fund Integrity (IPFI) based in Arlington, Virginia, the crisis now involves over $6 trillion.
-That is the equivalent of $18,676 for every man, woman and child in the U.S., or nearly $50,000 for every household in America.
+That is the equivalent of $18,676 for every man, woman, and child in the U.S. or nearly $50,000 for every household in America.

 This problem is decades in the making.
 It is the result of political parties who wanted to award big pensions to a politically loyal audience or win over more public workers into the dominant party.
-It is a practice that continues today and affects entire public employee professions, such as teachers and police, who were attracted to entering and staying in those professions for their entire working careers while betting on the promise of adequate, and in too many cases, overly-generous and financially unrealistic pension payouts.
+It is a practice that continues today and affects entire public employee professions, such as teachers and police, who were attracted to entering and staying in those professions for their whole working careers while betting on the promise of adequate, and in too many cases, overly-generous and financially unrealistic pension payouts.

 “After years of unrealistic and overly positive assumptions by plan actuaries and outdated mortality rates, public pensions now face a multi-trillion-dollar underfunding,” the IPFI said in a statement.

 To shed more light on the dire condition of state pension funds, the IPFI has created a new interactive Pension Gap Calculator, available at ipfiusa.org, that shows a state-by-state analysis of funds and what would happen in different rate of return and mortality table scenarios.
-The rate of return is often overly optimistic and explains, in part, why some public funds pursued more risky and expensive investments, such as hedge funds.
-Since the Great Recession that began in 2008, this long-term investment rate of return factor has been lowered from around 8.5% to a current level 5%.
-In addition to rates of return, mortality tables are critical to pension plan design and are used by actuaries to set pension funding levels.
-As retirees live longer, the amount of benefits owed to them increases and this causes pension liabilities to rise.
+The rate of return is often overly optimistic and explains, in part, why some public funds pursue more risky and expensive investments, such as hedge funds.

 How Bad is the Situation?